ch0002ic/hyperliquid-monitor/README.md

 3. In Vercel, add the same `REDIS_URL` environment variable under **Settings → Environment Variables**.
 4. Restart the local monitor with `./.venv/bin/python backend/monitor_positions.py`.
 New fills and position updates now flow through Redis, so the hosted dashboard refresh sees them within the regular polling interval (15s by default).

+When Redis connectivity drops, the monitor raises a Telegram alert (same bot/chat as trade fills) so you can investigate and fail over before the dashboard goes stale.

 The Redis key defaults to `hyperliquid:position_state`.
 Override it by setting `STATE_REDIS_KEY` if you need to separate environments.

 ### Dry-Run Strategy Loop